ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 **THE TACKLE ZONE**

 A Standing player exerts control over the squares around them.
-This is called their 'Tackle Zone\' and covers all of the eight squares adjacent to a Standing player, as shown m the diagram.
+This is called their 'Tackle Zone' and covers all of the eight squares adjacent to a Standing player, as shown m the diagram.